-Joe Hart, Premier League winner and former England number one, has kept just 11 clean sheets in 66 games since Pep Guardiola gave him the boot at Man City.
+Joe Hart, Premier League winner and former England number one, has kept just 13 clean sheets in three seasons since Pep Guardiola gave him the boot at Man City.

-It seems watching a crest-fallen Hart, slumped helplessly between his posts after conceding a fourth, maybe fifth goal in one game is now becoming a weekly occurrence.
+It seems watching a crest-fallen Hart, slumped helplessly between his posts after conceding a fourth, maybe fifth goal in one game has become a regular occurrence.

-It’s a far cry from the dizzy heights Hart reached in the past when he was genuinely regarded as one of the best shot stoppers around.
+It’s a far cry from the dizzy heights Hart reached when he was genuinely regarded as one of the best shot stoppers around.

 And we think we’ve pinpointed where it all started going wrong.

-Before Euro 2012 Hart was Mr Reliable between the sticks at Man City, collecting two Premier League Golden Glove awards in succession and clinching a first Premier League title.
+Before Euro 2012 Hart was Mr Reliable between the sticks at Man City, collecting consecutive Premier League Golden Glove awards and clinching a first Premier League title.

-But after that tournament Poland and Ukraine the shakiness kicked in.
+But after that tournament in Poland and Ukraine the shakiness kicked in.

 Hart’s form in the 2012/13 season dipped and then fully nose-dived in 2013/14, so much so that he was even replaced by Costel Pantilimon for a month of the season.

-Pep Guardiola would later publicly shame his flaws before being shipped off on loan to Torino and most recently West Ham.
+Pep Guardiola would later publicly shame his flaws, before being shipped off on loan to Torino and then joining West Ham and Burnley.